Dorothea Higgison1

 F, #209775, b. circa 1738, d.
 25 February 1811

 Elizabeth Davies was born circa 1738.3 She was the daughter of William Davies.1 She married Lt.-Gen. Richard Lambart, 6th Earl of the County of Cavan, son of Hon.
-Henry Lambart and Dorothea Higgison, on 13 November 1762 at St. James' Church, Westminster, London, England.4 She died on 25 February 1811 at Clifton, England.1,4,3 She died intestate and her estate was administered in March 1811.4 She was buried on 2 March 1811 at Bristol Cathedral, Bristol, Gloucestershire, England.3
+Henry Lambart and Dorothea Higgison, on 13 November 1762 at St. James' Church, Westminster, London, EnglandG.4 She died on 25 February 1811 at Clifton, EnglandG.1,4,3 She died intestate and her estate was administered in March 1811.4 She was buried on 2 March 1811 at Bristol Cathedral, Bristol, EnglandG.3

 From 13 November 1762, her married name became Lambart.
-As a result of her marriage, Elizabeth Davies was styled as Countess of the County of Cavan on 29 September 1772.
+After her marriage, Elizabeth Davies was styled as Countess of the County of Cavan on 29 September 1772.

 Citations